fieldtrip/website/development/guideline/website.md

 Tags are indicated with `tag`, `tag1`, `tag2` etcetera, and multiple tags are logically combined with **and**, not with **or**.

+## Line breaks

+If you have a short piece of text, such as an address, that you want to appear over multiple lines _without_ converting it into a list, you can add two spaces to the end of each line.
+This will cause explicit line breaks to be inserted.

 ## Images

 Since images can only be displayed inline in a Markdown document with the size (width and height) determined by the actual bitmap, we are using a piece of Liquid code to insert resizable images.
 Whereas in Markdown you would to